 Please remember all dogs can bite anyone if they feel they have no other way to stop something that either scares them or hurts them.
 Cute as it may be to see baby loving the dog, most dogs are not really comfortable with this kind of grabbing as most little ones don’t have really good grip control and can hurt when they pull and tug on an dog especially an older dog.

 It should not have to come down to a choice for you between the dog you love and the child you love.

 It really just has to come down to always remembering that baby doesn’t know she may be hurting the dog and your dog is telling baby with a growl “please stop.”
 Your job is to stop baby before doggie gets to the point where she feels the need to “correct” the baby.
 There are some simple rules that will help.

 Please start out by thinking of your dog like an open pool in your back yard.
 You would never turn your back on your baby around an open pool.
-You would never let her dangle her feet in the pool without you right there next to her.
+You would never let her dangle her feet in the pool without you right there, next to her.
 You would always be right there to catch her if she fell, etc…

-- Dog and baby are never alone together and you are always right between them for now.
+You are always right between them for now.

-- Baby can only touch dog when you are right there guiding baby as to how to gently touch dog.
+- Baby can only touch dog when you are right there, guiding baby as to how to gently touch dog.

 - Baby never wakes the dog, pokes the dog or lands on the dog when dog is sleeping.

 - Dog is never chased by baby – not with walker, not with toys and not on her own.

 - Dog is never used as a walking helper for baby.